- 2005.005.7.105

 Item is a brown Kodak Stereo Camera for two 23 x 24 mm exposures on standard 35mm cartridge film.
 The camera had a built in sprit level to ensure ideal stereo effect was achieved.
 Kodak produced a corresponding Kodaslide Stereo Viewer and proprietary stereo slide holders for images shot with this camera.
 Lenses are Kodak Anaston F3.5/35mm with a Kodak Flash 200 shutter.
 The viewfinder is between the two lenses.

-Kodak T-Max 400 black & white negative film
+Kodak T-Max professional film

 Opened box of Kodak T-Max Professional 400 black and white film, originally contained 5 rolls of 120 but only 3 remain.
 Date stamped on side of box directs the user to develop by June 1989.
 A sheet of instructions folded inside the box give directions in various languages including English, Dutch, Spanish, French, Italian, Portuguese, Swedish, Chinese and Japanese.